 If you’re not a citizen or a permanent resident (PR) – and most expats aren’t – then you’ll have access to world-class specialist medical staff and excellent healthcare facilities, but no access to Singapore’s public health system.
 That means you’ll need to cover all your healthcare costs yourself.
 While a one-off GP appointment is fairly reasonable, ongoing treatment or major procedures can incur very high costs.
 That’s why many opt for private health cover when planning on a move to Singapore.

 With fewer cars, less crime and no litter, Singapore sounds like paradise, but it could take a while to settle in.
-Our Mind Health service is here to connect you to qualified psychologists for support when you need it. ⁵
+Our Mind Health service is here to connect you to qualified psychologists for support when you need it.4

-If you feel unsure about a diagnosis or treatment plan, want a better understanding of local healthcare practices, need details explained to you in another language, or you’d like to make sure you’ve explored every option – our Second Medical Opinion service can help bring you peace of mind.6
+If you feel unsure about a diagnosis or treatment plan, need details explained to you in another language, or you’d like to make sure you’ve explored every option, our Second Medical Opinion service is here to support you.5

 Singapore’s clean air, low levels of crime and healthy culture make it a popular destination for families to start a new life.
 If you’re planning a move, don’t let a health worry interfere with your experience.
 Our annual international health plans will help cover you and your family throughout your time there.